-Lace up your hiking boots and discover the mysterious rock art at Northumberland National Park, celebrating its 60th anniversary this year.
+Lace up your hiking boots and discover the mysterious rock art set within the dramatic beauty of Northumberland National Park.

 Steeped in myths and legends, experts believe the great sweep of the Simonside Hills just above Rothbury in the Northumberland National Park was a sacred place to our ancestors.
 It is studded with burial grounds, Bronze Age cairns and an Iron Age fort.